Child and Adolescent Program

 The mission of the Child and Adolescent Psychiatry training program is to educate the next generation of leaders in the field of child mental health.
 We anticipate that our graduates will pursue careers across the spectrum of clinical, teaching, and research settings.

 UNC Child and Adolescent Psychiatry Fellowship is a 2-year, ACGME-accredited program.
 Applicants come from all over the country with a variety of backgrounds and interests for five positions available each year on a competitive basis.
-Residents typically apply in the fall of their PGY-3 year of General Psychiatry training.
+Residents may apply as early as the fall of their PGY-3 year to “fast track” into child psychiatry fellowship.

 - September 1st: Application Deadline